mailcow/mailcow-dockerized-docs/docs/firststeps-syslog.md

 !!! warning
     You will lose the integrated fail2ban functionality when using a logging driver other than json (default).

+!!! warning
+    In newer versions of mailcow: dockerized we decided to set a max. log size.
+You need to remove all "logging: xy" lines and options from docker-compose.yml to be able to start the stack.

+    Example:
+    ````
+    logging:
+      options:
+        max-size: "5m"
+    ```

+    !!! info
+    If you prefere the udp protocol use:

+    ```
+    $ModLoad imudp
+    $UDPServerRun 524
+    ```

+    at `rsyslog.conf` and `"syslog-address": "udp://127.0.0.1:524"` at `daemon.json`.

 Enable Rsyslog to receive logs on 524/tcp at `rsyslog.conf`:

 ```